 - International Baccalaureate Diploma 29 points including 5 at Higher Level in one of the following subjects: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

 - Access to Higher Education Diploma Complete and pass an Access to Bioscience, Health, Forensic Science, Nutrition, Psychology, Science, or Sport course with 45 credits at Level 3 with Merit in all units.
-Applicants must also demonstrate that they have substantial relevant work or life experience since leaving school or college.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language and Maths.